thenativeweb/thenativeweb-ux/src/components/Grid/Readme.md

 ### Column count

-If you want to layout an change the number of columns, use the `columns`.
+If you want to adjust the number of columns, use the `columns` property.

 ```js
 <Grid columns='3'>